Why Do Solar Panels Have a Peak Power?

-Testing under STC determines power output to allow grouping of solar panels, so they are labeled under the correct rating.
+Testing under STC determines power output to allow the grouping of solar panels so they are labeled under the correct rating.

 How Are Test Conditions Determined?

 Testing conditions have real-world correspondences.
 Optimal conditions are the sunlight hitting a panel angled at 37°, with the sun positioned 41.81° above the horizon.
-These specific conditions represent solar noon on the spring and autumn equinoxes which occur in March and September.
+These conditions represent solar noon on the spring and autumn equinoxes in March and September.